Managing a Cluster

 • Select the Metrics tab to view details about cluster resource use.

-• Select the Logs tab to review the log files for the cluster.
+• Select the Logs tab to review cluster log files.

 • Use the External IP Address when making ssh connections to the node.